TerranRich/spark/README.md

 # Spark ✨
-A custom Drupal 10 starter theme with a default SASS folder setup and some starter Twig template files.
+A custom Drupal 10 starter theme based on the latest Boostrap 5.x, with a basic Sass folder setup and a few commonly overridden Twig template files.